mikenguyen13/data_analysis/_book/21-ANOVA.md

 where $\mu_.=\frac{\sum_{i=1}^{a}n_i\mu_i}{\sum_{i=1}^{a}n_i}$\
 If all treatment means are equals (=$\mu_.$), $E(MSTR)=\sigma^2$.

-Then we can use an F-test for the equality of all treatment means:
+Then we can use an $F$-test for the equality of all treatment means:

 $$H_0:\mu_1=\mu_2=..=\mu_a$$